ArcadeCode/ArcadeCode/README.md

 - 👋 Hi, I’m @ArcadeCode
+- 🇨🇵 French
 - 👀 I’m interested in apps devloppement
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning C# and Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on my own person
 - 📫 How to reach me : don't reach me.

 <!---